Generic Name: ibuprofen and oxycodone (eye byoo PROE fen and ox i KOE done)

 What other drugs will affect ibuprofen and oxycodone?

 Some medicines can cause unwanted or dangerous effects when used with ibuprofen and oxycodone.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking ibuprofen and oxycodone with a sleeping pill, other narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking ibuprofen and oxycodone with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 This list is not complete.
 Other drugs may interact with ibuprofen and oxycodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 - During Pregnancy